-Runsignup has built-in race day check-in software that lets you verify information from participants, access any giveaways or add-ons they may have purchased like T-Shirts or other race gear, and assign bibs to them.
-The Legacy version of this software is best to use if you know you will have a stable internet connection and are using a desktop or laptop computer to check users in.
+RunSignup has built-in race day check-in software that lets you verify information from participants, access any giveaways or add-ons they may have purchased like T-Shirts or other race gear, and assign bibs to them.
+The Web Check-In version of this software is best to use if you know you will have a stable internet connection and are using a desktop or laptop computer to check users in.

 You can also use the RaceDay Check-In App for a better experience on mobile devices.
 You can find the RaceDay Check-In Apps on the Apple App Store as well as the Google Play Market.
 You can set up and configure these apps for your Race by going to Go Race Day > Race Day Check-In > Check-In App.

-You can access the Race Day Legacy Check-in report by navigating to the Go Race Day tab in your race’s Dashboard and clicking Race Day Check-in > Legacy Check-In
+You can access the Race Day Web Check-in report by navigating to the Go Race Day tab in your race’s Dashboard and clicking Go Race Day > Race Day Check-in > Web CheckIn

 You can customize the report by selecting information that should be displayed here.
 Click the plus button to show the different types of customizations available.

 There are a few presets that you can use by clicking the green buttons below.You must click the "Update Report" button after making changes.

 First select if you would like to run the Check-In report within your dashboard, or if you would like to use the more simple and clean Kiosk version.

 If you ever need to exit the Kiosk mode you can do so by clicking the exit Kiosk mode at the bottom of your check-in screen when it’s in Kiosk mode.

 The next level of customization is to decide what columns you would like to show in your check-in report.
 It may not be necessary to show personal information like address or E-mail, but you might want to show Bib number and any giveaways that you have for your event.

 Check any of the boxes that you would like to see columns for on your report.